stitchdata/docs/_account-security/settings/notifications/post-load-notifications.md

              **Note**: [The webhook URL must use HTTPS](#what-services-post-load-hooks), otherwise you'll receive an `Invalid URI` error and be unable to save the webhook.
           4. Click the **Save Webhook** button.

-      - title: "Delete a post-load webhook URL"
+      - title: "Delete a post-load webhook URL in the Stitch app"
         anchor: "delete-post-load-hook"
         summary: "How to delete a post-load hook"
         content: |